verivital/hyst/README.md

 #### TESTS:

-There are included unit tests as well as regression tests.
-You can run these using "ant test".
-The regression tests may require tool step in the file src/tests/regression/run_tests.py
+There are many tests included with Hyst.
+There are unit tests (Java JUnit tests), python unit tests, integration tests (run each tool on the produced models), and generator/pass tests.
+You can run all of these using "ant test".

+Before the tools can run, however, you'll need to setup your HYPYPATH to the proper executables, see the hypy section below.

 *******************************
 #### ADDING A NEW PRINTER: